davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 5.9 =

+* Enhancements to the meeting minutes tools

+= 5.8.9 =

+* Fix to date lookups on update role history and minutes screens

 = 5.8.7 =